 Seeking Recovery for Clients with Limited Tort

 Limited tort became part of Pennsylvania law in 1990.
-Jon Ostroff, the founder of Ostroff Injury Law, has been obtaining substantial recoveries for limited tort accident victims since it became the law.
+Jon Ostroff, the founder of Ostroff Godshall Injury and Accident Lawyers, has been obtaining substantial recoveries for limited tort accident victims since it became the law.
 Jon and his team of lawyers are known across PA for obtaining great results for limited tort clients.
-In fact, even after other auto accident lawyers turn away cases due to limited tort, Ostroff Law has accepted these cases and obtained astounding results.
+In fact, even after other auto accident lawyers turn away cases due to limited tort, Ostroff Godshall Injury and Accident Lawyers has accepted these cases and obtained astounding results.

 Thirty years of winning major verdicts and settlements in limited tort cases from Philly to Pittsburgh speaks for itself.
-This is why so many of the largest law firms in Pennsylvania refer their limited tort clients to Ostroff Injury Law.
-Law firms and insurance companies across PA know that Ostroff Injury law will give limited tort clients their best chance of obtaining a substantial recovery for their pain and suffering.
+This is why so many of the largest law firms in Pennsylvania refer their limited tort clients to Ostroff Godshall Injury and Accident Lawyers.
+Law firms and insurance companies across PA know that Ostroff Godshall Injury and Accident Lawyers will give limited tort clients their best chance of obtaining a substantial recovery for their pain and suffering.